Same-sex marriage in Brazil: Religious performance

 Most major religious organisations in Brazil do not perform or bless same-sex marriages in their places of worship.
 The largest Christian denomination in Brazil is the Catholic Church, which opposes same-sex marriage and does not allow its priests to officiate at marriages of same-sex couples.
+The Church campaigned heavily against legalization, decrying the 2011 ruling that legalized stable unions, and calling for protests against the 2013 ruling legalizing same-sex marriage.
+The Episcopal Conference of Brazil stated: "Same sex unions cannot simply be equated to marriage or family, which are based on matrimonial consent, in the spirit of complementarity and reciprocity between a man and a woman, open to the procreation and education of children."
+In April 2013, it excommunicated Father Roberto Francisco Daniel, a supporter of same-sex marriage in Bauru, over "grave statements counter to the dogma of Catholic faith and morality."
 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
 Reactions were mixed.
-Archbishop of Porto Alegre Jaime Spengler stated, "I ask a very simple question, which guides me and also guides my actions: are they people?
+The Archbishop of Porto Alegre, Jaime Spengler, stated, "I ask a very simple question, which guides me and also guides my actions: are they people?
 If they are people, they deserve our respect too.
 And when they come to us asking for a blessing, I imagine that they are also looking for a word of comfort, of hope and perhaps even the desire to cope with their own situation.
 We can't deny that!"
 The Diocese of Petrópolis issued a statement that "[t]hese people, with these conditions and dispositions, can receive a prayer from the priest, an invocation of God's mercy and help so that they can live according to God's will.
 This should be an opportunity to proclaim the kerygma to them.
-Blessings to groups who intend to justify an irregular situation, objectively contrary to Christian morality and the true nature of marriage, which would cause confusion and scandal among the faithful, are therefore forbidden.
-The Church is Mother and Teacher and never abandons her children.
-She does not deprive anyone of their spiritual goods.
-In this sense, people living in an irregular situation who want to receive the Church's blessing should be invited to Mass, during which they will receive the proclamation of the Word, the benefits of the Church's prayer and the final blessing, which is always addressed to everyone."
+Blessings to groups who intend to justify an irregular situation, objectively contrary to Christian morality and the true nature of marriage, which would cause confusion and scandal among the faithful, are therefore forbidden."
+The Bishop of Formosa, Adair José Guimarães, said he would not offer blessings to same-sex couples, following consultation with the local clergy and lay people that "applying the resolution would bring incomprehension and scandal".